 Between 2002 and 2012, I was selling Shiver Soap in church basements, community centres and small festivals as a hobby artisan.
-I created the Half Moon based on what I wanted from craft show: I wanted a high level of organization from craft show leaders.
-I wanted a good advertising effort even if the budget was small.
-I wanted innovation, affordability and a sense of community.
+I created the Half Moon based on what I wanted from craft show: a high level of organization from leaders, strong advertising effort despite small budgets and most importantly, I wanted innovation, affordability and a sense of community.
 The craft shows that appealed to me most and where I felt “I fit in” were just too expensive.
 The first Half Moon Market was hosted at Luxalune in South Osborne.

 I have a day job that I really like (on most days) so I don’t rely on this show to pay my bills.
 This is a genuine labor of love.

 In February 2016 Luxalune shut its doors to go into full time beer production as Farmery Beer.
 I secured a venue at The Black Rabbit but after it closed suddenly, I was a little screwed.
 I had 25 artisans paid and committed and no venue.
 Then I found the Kings Head and the Half Moon found its home base.

 As a customer, imagine browsing one of a kind local artisans with a glass of draft.
 Twenty-foot ceilings fill with sunlight and outside you hear the hum of Winnipeg’s historical exchange district.
 As an artisan, imagine being part of a vibrant sale.
-In between customers you can order glass a glass of Shiraz from the bar or help yourself to complimentary coffee and cookies.
+In between customers you can order a glass of Shiraz from the bar or help yourself to complimentary refreshements.

 The Half Moon will never charge customers an admission price.
 It seems silly, to me, to pay to shop.